 Dr. Caroline Biron, Université Laval, Canada

 Physician retention presents a challenge in several countries.
 This study applies structural equation modeling to verify the performance of a proposed new physician retention model, the Conflict Demands-Resources model.
 This is an extension of the Job Demands-Resources model and was validated with a population of 1,069 family physicians in Canada.
 The variables used to perform the analyses included job resources, job demands, exhaustion, work engagement, work-family conflict, and intention to leave.
 The results show that the proposed new model (CD-R) is efficient.
 Shortage of doctors is a problem in many countries, including the United States, Finland, the United Kingdom, Sweden, and Canada (Latour, 2003).
 Whether physicians leave because of the considerable demands of the profession (Salsberg & Grover, 2006) or the attractiveness of private practice and leaving publicly funded clinics (Statistics about Physicians, 2004), physicians leaving their current practices present a real problem in any country.
 Renewing a workforce that is leaving voluntarily represents a source of potential costs for organizations in terms of loss of human resources and disruption of continuous activities.
 Evaluating a model for intention to leave requires researchers to adapt to the specific environment in which a given group of workers has evolved in order to understand the complexity of their situation (Holtom et al., 2008).
-One limitation of the current models is that they are not adapted to the study population, which seems particularly problematic with regard to physicians’ intention to leave, given the rarity of studies to which this population has been subjected (Baltagi et al., 2005).

 The Conception and Evaluation of the “Hard” and “Soft” Models of HRM.
 Demonstrate How HR Practices in the Key Practice Areas (Recruitment, Development, Rewards and Appraisal) Might Differ between an Organization Pursuing the “Hard” HRM Approach and Another Organization Pursuing the “Soft” HRM Approach